Ghalastic/ESP-Electrical-Circuit/README.md

 ####
 To use DHT22 temperature and humidity sensor with ESP32, and to display the output values on I2C LCD.
 ####
+### 2- The Function of the Electrical Circuit:
+Detects and measures the temperature and the humidity of the surrounding environment and converts that measurement into an electrical signal.
+####
 ### 2- Simulation Program:
 ####
 Wokwi.